 Walgreens COVID Vaccine

 Walgreens administers Pfizer (12+), Moderna (18+), and Johnson & Johnson (18+).
 When scheduling an appointment, you will be able to see which manufacturer (Pfizer-BioNTech, Moderna or Johnson & Johnson (Janssen)) is being offered for a specific appointment location and date.
 To make an appointment and check for updates, visit the Walgreens website, call your local pharmacy or 1-800-925-4733.

 Sam’s Club COVID Vaccine

-Sam’s Club administers both Pfizer and Moderna (as of 4/20/21).
+Sam’s Club administers both Pfizer and Moderna.
+Appointments and walk-ins are available.
 Visit the Sam’s Club website to make an appointment and check for updates.